 - By Rushton Hurley

 Second Life is a 3D digital world, imagined, created, and owned by its residents, which number more than 7 million from over 100 countries at the time of this writing.
 It has generated excitement for entertainment, business, and education.
 And the number of colleges and universities, libraries, museums, and organizations exploring its possibilities is growing.
 In part 1 of this three-part series, I introduced some resources to help you learn about SL, join, and get the basics about navigation and communication.
 I also alerted you to some frustrations that you might experience getting your feet wet.
 Hmm ... did it happen to you when you stopped flying?

 - By Patricia Deubel

-In the first installment in our new monthly column, blended learning experts Michael B. Horn and Heather Staker advise schools to skip the "best practices" and instead seek innovations that work in their unique circumstances.
+In the seventh installment of their monthly column, blended learning experts Michael B. Horn and Heather Staker outline the five skills that will increasingly be important for many teachers in the future.

 - By Michael Horn, Heather Staker